Three Tips for In-season High Intensity Training

 There is no getting away from it; rugby is a very high intensity game.
 Very few sports can match it – both in terms of unrelenting pace and hard physical contact.
 Of course, this means that training for rugby has to be equally high intensity too.

 In exercise terms, this is called specificity.
-That means that your workouts need to reflect the demands of the game.
-There is no point wasting your training time on lifting light weights or jogging!
-Instead, ruggers need to follow a demanding, progressive, sport-specific training program – like one of our free ones, downloadable here.
+That means that workouts need to reflect the demands of the game.
+There is no point wasting your training time on lifting light weights!
+Ruggers need to follow a demanding, progressive, sport-specific training program – like one of our free ones, downloadable here.

 The military have a saying: train hard, fight easy.
 That means the demands of your workouts must match the demands of whatever you are training for, and even exceed them.
 But what about when the playing season rolls around – what then?